Nyakki-Labs-0x420/sslpwn/README.md

 - FREAK: check if export RSA ciphers are accepted.
 - Logjam: check if export DHE ciphers are accepted.

-All checks run concurrently using a configurable thread pool (`--threads`).

 ### Exploitation

-After the scan, you can run full exploits.
-Each module's `exploit()` method performs the actual cryptographic attack and verifies the result against the provided test cookie or token.

-For cookie-based attacks, the tool decrypts the supplied cookie value from the encrypted traffic and compares it to the original.
+After the scan, full exploits are available.
+Each module's `exploit()` method performs the actual cryptographic attack and verifies the result against a known test secret.
+For cookie-based attacks, the tool decrypts the supplied cookie from the encrypted traffic.
 For compression-based attacks, it recovers the reflected token byte by byte.
 Renegotiation injects a plaintext request into an existing TLS session.
-FREAK and Logjam log the server's weak public parameters for offline factoring by the operator.
+FREAK and Logjam log the server's weak public parameters for offline factoring.

 ### Adaptive evasion

 When enabled with `--adaptive`, the tool monitors HTTP status codes (403, 404, 420, 429, 500, 502, 503), `Retry-After` headers, and connection errors.
-If the number of consecutive indicators reaches the threshold, the tool executes an evasion cycle:
+If the number of consecutive indicators reaches the threshold, an evasion cycle is triggered:

 1. Exponential backoff with random jitter.
 2. VPN IP rotation (if available), using the new device profile's country code to select an exit node.
 3. Replacement of the entire browser fingerprint: User-Agent, Sec-CH-UA headers, viewport, screen resolution, colour depth, DPR, device memory, and TLS cipher preferences.
 4. Generation of a new self-signed X.509 client certificate with subject fields matching the selected profile.

-The cycle repeats each time rate limiting is detected, making successive requests appear to originate from different devices, browsers, and geographic locations.
+This cycle repeats each time rate limiting is detected, making successive requests appear to originate from different devices, browsers, and geographic locations.

 ## Output and reports